J&J begins COVID-19 vaccine supplies to EU, 50 mln doses expected in Q2 -lawmaker | Business

 J&J begins COVID-19 vaccine supplies to EU, 50 mln doses expected in Q2 -lawmaker

 "Most recently, it was unclear whether that promise would be kept.
-However, 50 million doses are certain" for the second quarter, Liese said, noting he had got this information from the company and from the European Commission, which coordinates talks with vaccine makers.
-Johnson & Johnson was not immediately available for comment.
+However, 50 million doses are certain" for the second quarter, Liese said, noting he received this information from the company and from the European Commission, which coordinates talks with vaccine makers.
+A spokeswoman for Johnson & Johnson confirmed that it began deliveries on Monday to EU countries, Norway and Iceland, but declined to comment on supplies for April and the first quarter.

+It said it aimed to deliver 200 million doses in 2021 to the EU, Norway and Iceland.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)